I have an affinity to beautiful birds. I like that the males have such extravagant plumage. And yet there is more that draws me to them.

 of sharing them below.

-I am so pleased to thank all my lovely Patreon members for their recent kind wishes to Stacey, who has been unwell with Covid.
+I am so pleased to thank all my lovely Seahorse members for their recent kind wishes to Stacey, who has been unwell with Covid.
 She is now recovering and will be back on her feet soon.
 In the meantime I can tell you some exciting news.

 Katia Thornwood has a new series about to be released for all my members.
 Now, as you probably know Katia generally writes just for our treasured Seahorse members – those naughty boys and gurls who so desperately need a little extra discipline.
 However, in line with the Christmas season, she’s asked me to put this new series out to all my Patreon members.
 Her generosity knows no bounds (particularly when I am paying her wages).